Link

 What was she thinking?
 Marrying a man so much older when she was still a teen…taking on the care of his small children…having so many children of her own….moving away from her family to a new state?
 I think, as I look at the picture of this woman sitting tall and proud in her 90s, she was thinking, “This is what I want to do, and so I’m going to do it.”

-Isabella, my great-great grandmother is the sturdy woman who sits front and center in the family portrait taken in 1909.
+Isabelle, my great-great grandmother is the sturdy woman who sits front and center in the family portrait taken in 1909.
 Her astounding life took her from child bride defying her family’s wishes by marrying and moving from Pennsylvania to Ohio, to become one of the longest-surviving members of the family.
 She is ninety-one years old in this picture, surrounded by four of her seven children, assorted grandchildren (including my grandfather) and great-grandchildren (including my mother) and in-laws.
 And she was to live three more years after this picture.

 Herbert Andrson in rare four- generation family picture.
 Front Grandma Isabella McCabe Anderson, left her son Frank Anderson, Back her grandson Guy Anderson and his wife, Vera holding great-grandson Herbert, far right, dtr-in-law Mary Brink Anderson, Guy's mother.
 1909

 Detail from picture above.
-91-year-old Isabella Anderson in rare four- generation family picture.
+91-year-old Isabelle Anderson in rare four- generation family picture.
 She sits in the wicker chair and to her left her son Frank Anderson.
 In the back, her grandson Guy Anderson and his wife, Vera holding great-grandson Herbert, far right, daughter-in-law Mary Brink Anderson, widow of Isabella’s son Joe and mother of Guy.

 I mentioned in my sketch of Mary Brink Anderson, that my mother and grandmother’s stories about family seemed to ignore my grandfather’s maternal line.
 Not only did they neglect to follow the story of the Brink-Middaugh Dutch connection, they also did not relate the rich family history of Isabella McCabe Anderson.

-Isabella’s parents and siblings
+Isabelle’s parents and siblings

-Although my mother’s version of her story was that Isabella came from Scotland with her parents, she was really born in Pennsylvania.
-The records, including the Ohio Biographies Project entry on John Anderson tell the true story.
+Her father John Edminston McCabe was born in Allegheny County, Pennsylvania in 1790.
 Isabella’s grandfather, William McCabe, came to America in 1775 as the pioneer of the family.
 He settled in Allegheny County, Pennsylvania.
 And his father is identified as Scots-Irish.
 While the McCabes originated in Scotland, they had been in Ireland for generations, first moving there to serve as militia for Irish lords.

-After having two children who died in infancy and a son, John Fife McCabe, Joseph and Margaret Fife McCabe had a baby girl in September, 1818.
+After having two children who died in infancy and a son, John Fife McCabe, Joseph E. and Margaret Fife McCabe had a baby girl in September, 1818.
 They named her for her maternal grandmother, Isabella Thompson Fife.
 There may be something to the name, as that elder Isabella lived to 91, which in the mid 19th century was a very long time.

-Isabella had three younger siblings, but her mother, Margaret, died when she was only forty years old, leaving her husband and
+Isabelle had three younger siblings, but her mother, Margaret, died when she was only forty years old, leaving her husband and

 • 18-year-old John,